 - **The researchers will systematically guide the development of the NFDI4SD’s services according to their needs and practices through their close involvement in the research projects.**

-- **The NFDI4SD aims to publish the research data and intends that the data will be reused following FAIRe principles by the academic community.
+- **The NFDI4SD aims to publish the research data and intends that the data will be reused following FAIR principles by the academic community.
 Data will be published according to tried-and-tested scholarly and scientific publishing conventions.**

-- **Computations will be part of the scientific work process.
+- **Computations will be part of the work process.
 They will be organised on the basis of ‘computational notebooks’, which are based on the concept of ‘scientific literacy’: the notebooks can be run like computer programs and they will at the same time document in detail, by means of research data, the various work procedures - and so make them understandable to other researchers. **

-Although the infrastructure of the NFDI4SD is conceptually oriented towards the research activities of the small disciplines, thanks to its services it is open to any scientific project, regardless of its disciplinary affiliation.
+Although the infrastructure of the NFDI4SD is conceptually oriented towards the research activities of the small disciplines, thanks to its services it is open to any scholarly or scientific project, regardless of its disciplinary affiliation.
 Research groups or projects in the small disciplines will need to register their infrastructure service needs as early as possible (ideally before the start of a project) and coordinate the required services with the NFDI4SD.
 This will enable the consortium to play a constructive role in the research process by supporting the generation, systematisation, processing and evaluation of the research data right up to data publication and the subsequent reuse of the data.

 The NFDI4SD uses modern computational tools to make research data usable: the data become ‘computational objects’ and thus lay the groundwork for making previously unavailable research accessible.
 The NFDI4SD has thus introduced a new research concept, albeit one that is not primarily concerned with technical aspects and requirements.
 We need to look at research data in a new operational way.
 The research data combine